MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/flow.md

 You can authenticate to Azure Kusto Flow with an AAD application using the following steps:

-> Note: Make sure your application is an AAD application (learn more [here](../concepts/security-create-aad-app.md)) and is authorized to execute queries on your cluster.
+> Note: Make sure your application is an [AAD application](../management/access-control/how-to-provision-aad-app.md) and is authorized to execute queries on your cluster.

 1. Click the three dots at the top right of the Azure Kusto connector:
 ![alt text](./Images/KustoTools-Flow/flow-addconnection.png "flow-addconnection")